NutriSafe-DLT/architecture-models/README.md

 <b>Blockchain Related Services.</b> This category collects blockchain-related services like interfaces or wallets.
 A challenge in our scenario was to interact with the blockchain from existing applications.
 Therefore, we developed a general- purpose REST-API which operates independent of the chaincode and provides an interface which can be used for all kind of applications.
 This single interface can be instantiated by each organization.
 The credentials are stored on the REST-API server, which acts as one client identity in the blockchain network.
 Other related services are submitting file hashes of off-chain documents for proof of existence or business intelligence services on blockchain data.
 These examples show that there are components which are not vital for the blockchain itself but still useful for a blockchain-based information system.
 </p>

-### Integrated Operational Process - "Onboarding an Organization"
+### Integrated Operational Process

 <p align="justify">
 This section presents an integrated operational process of a new organization joining an existing network channel.
 This process demonstrates the blockchain operations categories and their interplay and illustrates how a blockchain network’s consortium can annotate fine-grained responsibilities.
 We employ the process of onboarding a new employee in a corporate environment as a metaphor.
 This process includes human resources, corporate IT, financial accounting, and each of the departments has its subroutines.
-Our “departments” are the blockchain operations (Fig. 9).
+Our “departments” are the blockchain operations (Fig. 10).
 Note that this exemplary process involves five of seven blockchain operations categories.
 </p>

 <p align="center">